 When You Leave the University

-Sick leave is paid out only in the event of your death.
-If you have at least six months of continuous state service, upon your death your estate will receive payment for half of your sick leave balance up to 336 hours.
+Sick time off is paid out only in the event of your death.
+If you have at least six months of continuous state service, your estate will receive payment for half of your sick time off balance up to 336 hours.

-You may donate sick leave to another leave eligible employee working at UT Austin if the recipient has exhausted their own sick leave accrual, including any time the employee may be eligible to withdraw from the Sick Leave Pool (SLP) program.
-The recipient may use the donated sick leave for permitted uses found in HOP 5-4210, Sick Leave.
-FMLA will run concurrently with donated sick leave as applicable.
+You may donate sick time off to another eligible employee working at UT Austin if the recipient has exhausted their own sick time off balance, including any time the employee may be eligible to withdraw from the Sick Leave Pool (SLP).
+The recipient may use the donated sick time off for permitted uses found in HOP 5-4210, Sick Leave.
+FMLA will run concurrently with donated sick time off as applicable.

-Donated leave may be tax exempt if the recipient is the donor's legally married spouse or if the need for sick leave donation qualifies as a medical emergency pursuant to IRS guidelines.
-Medical emergency determination will not be known until the recipient's need has been asessed by HR Benefits and Leave Management.
-An employee may not provide or receive remuneration or a gift in exchange for donated sick leave.
+Donated sick time off may be tax exempt if the recipient is the donor's legally married spouse or if the need for sick time off qualifies as a medical emergency pursuant to IRS guidelines and the recipient has exhausted all of their paid time off.
+Medical emergency determination will not be known until the recipient's need has been assessed by Leave Management.
+An employee may not provide or receive remuneration or a gift in exchange for donated sick time off.

-Unlike accrued sick leave, donated sick leave is not eligible for transfer to another state agency or for payment to an estate upon death of the recipient.
+Unlike accrued sick time off, donated sick time off is not eligible for transfer to another state agency or for payment to an estate upon death of the recipient.

-To donate sick leave to an individual, submit a completed Sick Leave Donation to an Individual - Donor (Online).
+To donate sick time off to an individual, submit a completed Sick Time Off Donation to an Individual - Donor (Online).

-If you are the intended recipient of donated sick leave from an individual, you will be notified by HR Benefits & Leave Management.
-Your use of donated sick leave will be assessed to determine the tax status to the donor and whether your circumstance(s) may qualify for Sick Leave Pool, FMLA and/or other leave options.
+If you are the intended recipient of donated sick time off from an individual, you will be notified by Leave Management.
+Your use of donated sick time off will be assessed to determine the tax status to the donor and whether your circumstance(s) may qualify for SLP, FMLA and/or other time off or leave options.

 To accept donated sick time off from an individual, submit a completed Sick Time Off Donation to an Individual – Recipient (Online).